This case study is protected

 Educational wizards offer delightful educational moments within users' existing journeys, proven to enhance user trust compared to traditional Help Center articles that navigate users away and cause significant drop-off.
 My goal was to leverage these educational components across various security experiences to build a comprehensive system, repurposing proven patterns that keep users engaged in their current flow rather than losing them to external documentation.

-The P0: 2SV Onboarding Entrypoint
+P0: 2SV Onboarding Entry-point and Suggestive Chips

 ×